 Surrounded by cliffs on the north coast on the north coast of Jersey, Bouley Bay is a small and scenic bay.
-It is popular with scuba divers, with its deep water providing a home to an abundance of marine life, all easily accessed from its pebble beach, slipway or harbour wall steps.
-It is sheltered from all but north easterly winds, allowing year round diving.
-And to top it off it has all the facilities divers need – our dive centre for equipment, air fills and pre and post dive chat, Mad Mary’s beach café for post dive refreshment, not to mention the Black Dog pub.
-Sport Diver magazine wrote “a hotel, pub and a dive centre sitting side by side, all within a stone’s throw of the sea.
-Surely this has to be a diver’s dream come true?”
+It is popular with scuba divers, with its water providing a home to an abundance of marine life, all easily accessed from its pebble beach, slipway or harbour wall steps.
+It is sheltered from all but north easterly winds, allowing year round diving, snorkeling, swimming and Paddle boarding.

 For the walkers, the north coast cliff path dips down into Bouley Bay before climbing steeply away again, towards White Rock and Rozel Bay to the East or Bonne Nuit Bay to the West.
-The steeply winding road that provides stunning views as you drive down to the bay also plays host to the Bouley Bay Hill Climb, which attracts competitors and spectators from the UK and Europe.
+The steeply winding road that provides stunning views as you drive down to the bay.